RoCoBo44/PuralaxGame-and-Solutions/README.md

 </p>

 This is a uni proyect where i had to implement the Puralax game in c++ using QT.
-Also utilizing the Backtracking and Branch and Bound algorithms i had to find a way to solve every level.
+Also, utilizing the Backtracking and Branch and Bound algorithms, i had to find a way to solve every level.

 -----------------------------------
 <p align="center">